spanner/radiant-mailer_layouts-extension/README.md

 	end

 Note that the instance method will overrule the default layout name set by the class method, but it requires that class declaration has been used first to bring in the necessary machinery.

+## Configuration

+Make sure this extension loads before any that defines Notifiers, such as `reader`.
+Here's one I use quite often:

+	config.extensions = [ :layouts, :mailer_layouts, :reader, :all, :library ]

 ## Copyright